-4 cellular connections combine to provide high bandwidth reliable throughput.
+Up to 5 cellular connections combine to provide high bandwidth reliable throughput.
 Our sophisticated computer controlled routers are programmed to optimize the available internet sources and distribute the bandwidth to your broadcast over the web.
 Advanced features such as SpeedFusion® bonding provides a stable unbreakable data path for live video streaming.
-The built-in cellular modems support the latest LTE-A (LTE Advanced) technology including the ability to find and select the best frequency bands available on a given cell tower.
+The built-in cellular modems support the latest LTE-A (LTE Advanced) and 5G technologies including the ability to find and select the best frequency bands available on a given cell tower.
 This provides superior performance compared to all other cellular devices.

 We deploy highly specialized antenna systems in locations that have weak cellular signals.
 This significantly improves the available LTE bandwidth which is passed on to your end users.

 Many venues offer their own internet solution which is always the best place to start since the network is already in place.
 Unfortunately the “house” system may not suit your needs for a number of reasons.
 For example the connection may be too slow, or they only have shared WiFi.
 In other instances they may want to charge you an exorbitant amount beyond your budget.
 If the venue internet offering does not meet your needs, or there is no internet available at all then a temporary service is your best bet.
 This section will help you understand your options based on your requirements for performance, timeline, and budget.